Custody

 Grandparents' Rights in Ohio

 • Visitation and Custody for Grandparents: In certain situations, grandparents in Ohio may be entitled to visitation rights or even custody if they can demonstrate that it is in the child’s best interests.
-This may occur if the child’s parents are unable to care for them, or in cases where the child has a strong bond with the grandparents.
+This may occur if the child’s parents are unable to care for them or in cases where the child has a strong bond with the grandparents.

 • When Can Grandparents Seek Custody or Visitation?
-Grandparents may petition the court for visitation or custody if the parents are divorced, one parent is deceased, or if the parents are unfit to care for the child due to issues like substance abuse or neglect.
+Grandparents may petition the court for visitation or custody if the parents are divorced, one parent is deceased, or the parents are unfit to care for the child due to issues like substance abuse or neglect.

 Shared Custody

 In shared custody situations, the most common arrangement, both parents retain some measure of decision-making authority and residential time.
-To pursue a shared custody arrangement one or both parents must petition the court and propose a shared parenting plan, outlining potential exchange times, visitation arrangements, residential time schedules, school placement, and other items needed to navigate co-parenting.
+To pursue a shared custody arrangement, one or both parents must petition the court and propose a shared parenting plan, outlining potential exchange times, visitation arrangements, residential time schedules, school placement, and other items needed to navigate co-parenting.
 Parents typically alternate days, but the specific arrangement differs widely from case to case.
 Under some schedules, parents may evenly split weekdays and alternate weekends; however, others may assign one residential parent for weekdays while still alternating weekends.
 If the parenting schedule is contested, the court will order adjustments to the schedule as it deems necessary.

 Commonly Asked Questions